moira-alert/doc/source/user_guide/selfstate.rst

 To handle this situation properly, we recommend turning on the Self State Monitor.
-In this case, Moira will **prevent itself from sending alert messages to end users but notify administrators of the existing problem**.
+In this case, Moira will **prevent itself from sending alert messages to end users but notify administrators of the existing problem or end users subscribed on Self State alerts (see :ref:`system-subscriptions-description`)**.

 .. warning::

-  When Self State Monitor detects a problem, it disables any notifications to end users and does not turn it back on when the problem is over.
+  When Self State Monitor detects a problem, it disables notifications to end users by their triggers, but can send notifications about the problem via system-subscriptions.
+When problem is over Self State Monitor notifies admins about it and end users via system-subscriptions and turn back sending notifications automatically.

   Please, read this manual before using Self State Monitor in production.